xcart/xcart-docs/_pages/kb_en/look_and_feel/content_pages/enabling_the_contact_us_form.md

 The reCAPTCHA option is enabled by the addon {% link "Google reCAPTCHA " ref_4S6YEcnH %}.
 If the addon Google reCAPTCHA is installed and enabled specify the **Site key** and **Secter key** values on the Contact Us addon's settings page.

-If your store uses the **Simple CMS** module by X-Cart team, the link to the "Contact us" form appears in your store's Primary menu:
+If your store uses the **Simple CMS** addon by X-Cart team, the link to the "Contact us" form appears in your store's Primary menu:

 ![contact-us-strorefront-menu.png]({{site.baseurl}}/attachments/ref_hfZXkxzT/contact-us-strorefront-menu.png)